ivantcholakov/starter-public-edition-4/README.md

 PHP 5.3.7 or higher, Apache 2.2 - 2.4 (mod_rewrite should be enabled).
 For database support seek information within CodeIgniter 3 documentation.

+For the bundled Twig engine PHP 5.4.0 or higher is required.

 For UTF-8 encoded sites it is highly recommendable the following PHP extensions to be installed:

 * **mbstring**;